-Acid Mine Drainage (AMD) is formed when pyrite, an iron sulfide, is exposed and reacts with air and water to form sulfuric acid and dissolved iron.
+Abandoned Mine Drainage (AMD) is formed when pyrite, an iron sulfide, is exposed and reacts with air and water to form sulfuric acid and dissolved iron.
 Some or all of this iron can precipitate to form the red, orange, or yellow sediments in the bottom of streams containing mine drainage.
 The acid runoff further dissolves heavy metals such as copper, lead, mercury into ground or surface water.
 (USGS)

 CCD received a Growing Greener grant to overhaul the passive treatment system at the Clarion County Park near Shippenville.
 The buried bed of limestone was replaced in 2019 and the settling ponds were constructed in 2022 and 2023.

 Thank you to all of our partners on this project!
 We would not have completed it without your support!

 Department of Environmental Protection

 Foundation for PA Watersheds

 The Hager family

 An AMD passive treatment system on Little Hefren Run in Cook Forest State Park was constructed in 2000; 20 years later CCD received a Growing Greener grant to maintain the system.
 Fresh limestone was added to the ALD, the ponds were cleaned of the iron oxide sludge, and the stream crossing to access the system was reconstructed.